Nikinox/Nikinox/ROCK-PAPER-SCISSOR/README.md

 Intro

-This is the classic game where you choose one between rock, paper and scissorr and you see if you won, lose or tie againist CPU.
+This is the classic game where you choose one between rock, paper and scissorr and you see if you won, lost or draw againist CPU.

 Technologies